priyanshu74yadav/mastering-git/readme.md

 hii i am yadav and just learning how to use git

-ok so this is the first branch i created
+ok so this is the branch created by dev-b